Syed Ali Raza Rizvi: Biography

-Maulana Syed Ali Raza Rizvi was born on May 5, 1976, in Lahore, Pakistan, but his whole family moved to Birmingham, UK where he was raised.
-After completing his primary and secondary education, he started earlier religious studies in Birmingham.
-For higher religious studies he went to Qom, Iran.
+Syed Ali Raza Rizvi was born on May 4, 1977, in Lahore, Pakistan.
+His family moved to Birmingham, England, where he was raised.
+After completing his primary and secondary education, he started religious studies in Birmingham.
+He continued religious studies in Qom, Iran.
 He studied several years in Qom Seminary and graduated in 1998 with dual Masters in Islamic Studies and Arabic.

 Publications

-He has written and translated several books.
+Rizvi has written and translated several books.
 Some of them are: